 Though men still appeared in command positions (see, for instance, Captain Lorca), the general feeling was that women moved the plot forward in this new Star Trek prequel, which was a welcomed change.
 Equally loved by the audience were the show-stopper scenes between Anthony Rapp and Wilson Cruz, whose characters, Paul Stamets and Dr. Hugh Culber, formed a convincing and moving couple.

 Following the success of its first season, Star Trek Discovery is now more than half-way through season two, which takes place after the conclusion of the Klingon war.
 The command of Discovery currently belongs to Captain Pike, who works with Burnham and the rest of the crew to first find the mysteriously missing Spock and then respond to an altogether new kind of threat.
-The final episode of the season is expected to air in April 2019, whereas the third season of the series was already ordered back in February.
+The final episode of the season aired in April 2019, whereas the third season of the series was already ordered back in February.

 Star Trek Discovery has promised long-standing fans and neophytes of the series that it will continue to boldly push the borders of the Starfleet universe in order to connect to old and new social issues in exciting ways.
 So far, they have delivered on their promise.